Viktor-Sok/DLS_Computer_Vision/GAN/README.md

 ![](assets/gen_models.jpg)

 The core idea which GAN based on is to learn train set images' distribution through classification downstream task.
 Generative part of the GAN works similar to the [inverse transform sampling](https://en.wikipedia.org/wiki/Inverse_transform_sampling) from probability theory.
-The training goal of GAN can be interpreted as reaching the [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium#:~:text=A%20Nash%20equilibrium%20is%20a,Nash%20equilibrium) from game theory.
+The training goal of GAN can be interpreted as reaching the [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium#:~:text=A%20Nash%20equilibrium%20is%20a,Nash%20equilibrium) from game theory or performing minmax optimization.

 # Dataset
 We use a [smaller version](https://www.kaggle.com/datasets/tommykamaz/faces-dataset-small?resource=download-directory) of FFHQ dataset consisting of 3143 photos of people's faces at 1024x1024 resolution.
 In order to make training task less computationally expensive, we resize images to 64x64.